oliv-j/homebridge-shelly-rgbw2/README.md

 Phases 1–6 complete: dynamic platform, Shelly HTTP client with timeouts/retries/parsing, per-channel accessories (queue + debounce + lastNonZeroBrightness + combined on+brightness), polling with backoff and change-only updates, and stable UUID seeds for cached accessory re-registration.
 Currently in field testing and hardening before wider rollout.

 > **Early development**: this plugin is just out of early testing.
 Expect to find some bugs and breaking changes; it might be wise to backup your homebridge config before installing.
+So far I have tested this with two rgbw2 devices on my network, running different channels and it is working really well.
+If you spot any bugs then please let me know.

 ## Homebridge 2.0 beta note
 Peer/engine ranges include `^2.0.0-beta.0`, so install works on Homebridge 2.0 betas without `--legacy-peer-deps`.